Ki Teitzei: Third reading—Deuteronomy 22:8–23:7

-In the continuation of the reading, Moses instructed that one was to make tassels (tzitzit) on the four corners of the garment with which one covered oneself.
+Moses next instructed the Israelites to make tzitzit (צִיצִית) on the four corners of the garments with which they covered themselves.
+As garments like those worn by Israelites are no longer worn, religious Jews instead don a prayer shawl known as a tallit gadol (טַלִּית גָּדוֹל) during the Shacharit (שַׁחֲרִית) prayer service to fulfill the mitzvah (מִצְוָה) described in Deuteronomy 22:12.
+Conservative and Orthodox Jewish men oftentimes wear a smaller garment, a tallit katan (טַלִּית קָטָן), under their clothing throughout the day.
 Another closed portion ends here.

-As the reading continues, Moses instructed that if a man married a woman, cohabited with her, took an aversion to her, and falsely charged her with not having been a virgin at the time of the marriage, then the woman's parents were to produce the cloth with evidence of the woman's virginity before the town elders at the town gate.
-The elders were then to have the man flogged and fine him 100 shekels of silver to be paid to the woman's father.
+As the reading continues, Moses instructs that if a man marries a woman, cohabits with her, takes an aversion to her, and falsely charges her with non-virginity at the time of marriage, the woman's parents were to produce a cloth with evidence of the woman's virginity before the town elders at the city gate.
+The community's elders were then to have the man flogged and fine him 100 shekels of silver to be paid to the woman's father.
 The woman was to remain the man's wife, and he was never to have the right to divorce her.
 A closed portion ends here.

-In the continuation of the reading, Moses instructed that if the elders found that woman had not been a virgin, then the woman was to be brought to the entrance of her father's house and stoned to death by the men of her town.
+Moses instructed that if the elders found that the woman had not been a virgin, then the woman was to be brought to the entrance of her father's house and stoned to death by the men of her town.
 A closed portion ends here.

-In the continuation of the reading, Moses instructed that if a man was found lying with another man's wife, both the man and the woman with whom he lay were to die.
+Moses next declares that if a man is found lying with another man's wife, both the man and the woman with whom he lay must be executed.
 Another closed portion ends here.

-As the reading continues, Moses instructed that if, in a city, a man lay with a virgin who was engaged to a man, then the authorities were to take the two of them to the town gate and stone them to death—the girl because she did not cry for help - implying consent and infidelity even when there was already a compromise from her-, and the man because he slept with another man's wife.
+Next, Moses teaches that if, in a city, a man lay with a virgin who was engaged to a man, the authorities were to take the two of them to the town gate and stone them to death: the girl because she did not cry for help—implying consent and infidelity even when there was already a compromise from her—and the man because he slept with another man's wife.
 A closed portion ends here.